andubiel/pyats-genie/README.md

 more diffs/opsf2/diff_ospf_iosxe_csr1_ops.txt
 ```

-For example the output of this file indicates the loopback was removed from OSPF on CSR1:
+For example the output of this file indicates the loopback15 interface was removed from OSPF 100 routing proccess on CSR1:

 ```
 more diffs/opsf2/diff_ospf_iosxe_csr1_ops.txt